 If these attributes are not specified, then the create will fail with a missingAttributesValue error.
 The SOA may also specify the following attributes in the request:

-subscriptionAuditAttributeList - subscription version attributes to be audited subscriptionAuditTN-ActivationRange - time range of activation for subscription versions to be audited
+subscriptionAuditAttributeList - subscription version attributes to be audited subscriptionAuditTN-ActivationRange - time range of activation for subscription versions to be audited (the Activation time range will be ignored if specified and will not be used when querying the NPAC SMS database or LSMSs for subscription versions).

 The subscriptionAuditId and the subscriptionAuditStatus will be determined by the NPAC SMS.
 If any values are deemed invalid, an invalidArgumentValue error will be returned.
 Once the NPAC SMS creates the audit request object, it sends an M-CREATE response back to the SOA that initiated the request.